josephjeganathan/BedeGaming.github.io/source/_posts/2014-11-13-bede-sponsors-hackne.markdown

 categories: hack newcastle
 ---

 Billed as [“The biggest public hackathon ever held in the North East”](http://http://www.chroniclelive.co.uk/news/local-news/newcastle-set-north-easts-biggest-8052017), [Hack NE](http://hackne.com), for Bede, was an ideal opportunity to get our name known in the community.
 With a largely student based attendee list, people had come from as far away as London to compete.
-With free t-shirts, face cloths, breath mints, wet wipes and swag bags, Bede'ss branded 8Gig USB sticks looked a good addition for those brave enough to come talk to us.
+With free t-shirts, face cloths, breath mints, wet wipes and swag bags, Bede's branded 8Gig USB sticks looked a good addition for those brave enough to come talk to us.

 <!-- more -->